In Jackson, Miss., two weeks with no running water and no end in sight

 Lumumba called for help from the state and local government, saying, “we need direct resources that can come to the city of Jackson.”

 Last week, Gov. Tate Reeves said on Twitter he “secured tankers tonight to provide non-potable water for Jackson to jumpstart the system and accelerate the fix,” deploying the National Guard to assist.
-In his tweet, Reeves vowed, “We will restore clean water for the people of Jackson.”
+In his tweet, Reeves said, “We will restore clean water for the people of Jackson.”

 Williams said he “hopes and prays” all Jackson residents will have water by the end of this week but declined to name a definite timeline, saying, “we’re taking it day by day.”

-The water outage has affected pockets throughout the city, such as North Jackson or the Fondren area near downtown, but it has largely been residents in South Jackson who have been most impacted.
+The water outage has affected pockets throughout the city, such as North Jackson or the Fondren area near downtown, but it has largely been residents in South Jackson who have been most hurt.

 Rep. Ronnie Crudup (D) represents the city of Jackson in the state legislature.
 Like many of his constituents, Crudup, a resident of South Jackson, has been without water for nearly two weeks.

-“It started to slowly come back on yesterday, but this morning, it seemed to stall back out again,” he said on Monday.
+“It started to slowly come back on yesterday, but this morning, it seemed to stall back out again,” he said Monday.
 “We’ve dealt with this for numerous years.
 Every time we have a hard freeze, there’s going to be something that’s going to break.”

 Water woes aren’t new for the city’s residents.
-Boil notices are so common that a local T-shirt shop sells items that proclaim “Welcome to Boil Water Alert Mississippi.”
-But Crudup, a lifelong resident of the city, can’t remember a notice in recent memory lasting nearly this long.
+Boil notices are so common that a T-shirt shop sells items that proclaim “Welcome to Boil Water Alert Mississippi.”
+But Crudup, a lifelong resident, can’t remember a notice in recent memory lasting nearly this long.

 Laundry is piling up.
 There are piles of clothes in her bedroom; she estimates she’ll have to spend $100 at the laundromat when she’s finally able to go.
 She can’t afford it, she said, but it’s better than throwing clothes away.
 One of her youngest children, a 4-year-old, has regressed in potty training and has started going to the bathroom in their pants.
 Without water, the soiled clothes have gone in the trash.